calleum/calleum/README.md

 💬 Java, rust, C

-🤔 Looking to collaborate on wiki projects, embedded projects

 😄 Reach me at calleum.pecqueux@gmail.com OR calleum.p@protonmail.com
 <!--
 **cpecq/cpecq** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.